Skip to Content

 It was closed for maintenance at the time but people who’d rather not hike can take the Miyajima Ropeway to the top.
 You can take it to the summit then walk down.

-I explored Miyajima on my own but if you’d like to go on a guided tour, then you can book one through Klook (Option 1 | Option 2) or Get Your Guide.
+I explored Miyajima on my own but if you’d like to go on a guided tour, then you can book one through Klook (Option 1 | Option 2), Get Your Guide, or Magical Trip.
 Many tours will take you to the top attractions in both Hiroshima City and Miyajima Island.

 View from the top of Mt.
 Misen